vanja032/youtube_python_downloader/README.md

 #youtube_python_downloader
-# Project for downloading whole Youtube library in MP3 format
+# Project for downloading whole Youtube library in MP3 or MP4 format
 Follow steps in the tutorial to setup the project
 ## Tutorial
 - Open Youtube playlist video library page in Web browser and open *Developer tools*